-LECTURES — PLACE TALKS is a series of visual lectures that occurs at the Prelinger Library in San Francisco.
-Bay Area artists, writers, designers, architects, archivists, librarians (and other curious people) share talks on location-related topics, illustrated by content from the Prelinger Library's rich collection.
+PLACE TALKS, 2015-2021, was a series of visual lectures that occurred at, and in collaboration with, the Prelinger Library in San Francisco.
+Bay Area artists, writers, designers, architects, archivists, librarians (and other curious people) shared talks on location-related topics, illustrated by content from the library's collection.

-ARCHIVE — View the archive of the first three seasons of PLACE TALKS lectures.
+ARCHIVE — View the archive of previous seasons of PLACE TALKS lectures.